 Twitter says: “Twitter users have watched goals, slam-dunks, amazing shots, and touchdowns — as well as red-carpet moments, award show performances, news clips and funny moments — right from a tweet in their timeline.
 Our goal is to help publishers quickly share great moments from events so people can experience those moments as they happen.”

-This means share of video content will increase in the tweet feed.
-As more and more people get acquainted to the SnappyTV platform there will be a steady rise in video embedded tweets.
+This means the share of video content will increase in the tweet feed.
+As more and more people get acquainted with the SnappyTV platform there will be a steady rise in video embedded tweets.
 Visual content is highly engaging & the average interaction per tweet might go up.
-Twitter is trying to tap the TV savvy market by positioning itself a platform for the conversation behind a TV show or an event.
+Twitter is trying to tap the TV-savvy market by positioning itself a platform for the conversation behind a TV show or an event.

-Social television program is a top priority for Twitter, which is trying to get the best entertainment brands to share with its 260 million users.
-Twitter wants to leverage its user base to to deliver a consistent viewership reach to its clients on a scale typically unavailable outside of television.
-Any social media platform that delivers maximum audience engagement is a marketers preferred advertising platform.
+The social television program is a top priority for Twitter, which is trying to get the best entertainment brands to share with its 260 million users.
+Twitter wants to leverage its user base to deliver a consistent viewership reach to its clients on a scale typically unavailable outside of television.
+Any social media platform that delivers maximum audience engagement is marketers preferred advertising platform.